Chesty Puller: Ending of the fighting in Haiti

-The Cacos rebellion collapsed altogether when a Marine patrol killed Batraville on May 19, 1920.
+The Cacos rebellion collapsed altogether when a marine patrol killed Batraville on May 19, 1920.
 A month later, the last significant Caco leader surrendered.
-More patrols by the Gendarmes and American Marines in the following year killed a further eighty-five Cacos.
+More patrols by the gendarmes and American marines in the following year killed a further eighty-five Cacos.
 Later on in September 1920, Herman H. Hanneken penetrated a Caco camp in disguise, arresting five chiefs while killing another.
 By June 1921, a government military commander declared the country to be "completely tranquil."

 Return to the United States

 Puller returned stateside and was finally recommissioned as a second lieutenant on March 6, 1924 (Service No. 03158).
-After completing assignments at the Marine barracks in Norfolk, Virginia; The Basic School in Quantico, Virginia; and with the 10th Marine Artillery Regiment in Quantico, Virginia, he was assigned to the Marine barracks at Pearl Harbor, Hawaii, in July 1926 and in San Diego, California, in 1928.
+After completing assignments at the Marine Corps barracks in Norfolk, Virginia; The Basic School in Quantico, Virginia; and with the 10th Marine Artillery Regiment in Quantico, Virginia, he was assigned to the Marine Corps barracks at Pearl Harbor, Hawaii, in July 1926 and in San Diego, California, in 1928.